tinode/chat/README.md

     * MySQL (and MariaDB, Percona as long as they remain SQL and wire protocol compatible)
     * PostgreSQL
     * MongoDB
     * [RethinkDB](http://rethinkdb.com/).
-Support is deprecated because RethinkDB is no longer being developed
+Support is deprecated and will be dropped in 2027 because RethinkDB is no longer being developed (unless its development resumes).

 ### Planned